acdcjunior/acdcjunior.github.io/_posts/2020-12-02-kubectl-export-pod-logs-to-file.md

 modified: 2020-12-02
 ---

-Say you want to save/export the logs of a pod to a file.
+Say you have your kubernetes setup going and want to use `kubectl` to save/export the logs of a pod to a file.

 <!--more-->

 <br>

-In its simplest form, use:
+In its simplest form, use `kubectl logs`:

 ```sh
 kubectl logs -n my-namespace my-pod-name-xyz > my-pod-name.log